 J.D.
 Program: Health Law Concentration

 Seton Hall Law School has specialized in health law for more than two decades.
-U.S.News & World Report has consistently ranked the Seton Hall health law program among the top ten in the country.
+U.S.News & World Report has consistently ranked the Seton Hall health law program among the leading programs in the country.
 The health law faculty specialize in a wide range of topics, influencing health care policy throughout the United States and the world.

 Seton Hall Law offers a Concentration in Health Law that provides J.D. students with a strong foundation in traditional health law or life sciences law.
 Students have increasingly integrated the Concentration with intellectual property courses too.
 Students pursuing the concentration may list it on their resumes.
-Upon graduation, the Concentration will be reflected on graduates' transcripts and they will receive certificates indicating receipt of the Health Law Concentration.
+Upon graduation, the Concentration will be reflected on graduates' transcripts and they will receive certificates indicating receipt of the Concentration in Health Law.

 All interested students in the Health Law concentration should submit a Concentration Declaration Form.
 This form must be submitted by the end of the first week of classes in the student's final semester.

 Note: Students may not apply courses taken Pass/D or Fail toward the Concentration credit requirement.

 Concentration Planning and Advice

 Before registering for each semester, students are encouraged to attend the Health Law Curricular Advisement session held just before registration regarding upcoming health and life sciences law courses.
 Faculty advice is available to students pursuing or considering the Concentration or the Compliance track.

 To graduate with a Concentration in Health Law, students must complete a minimum of 13 credits in health law courses and fulfill the health law concentration requirements outlined below.
 Students seeking curricular advisement should contact Professors John Jacobi, Carl Coleman, Jennifer Oliva, or Jacob Elberg.